Tax Preparation Help

 Bulk transfer/terminal system.
 This is the taxable fuel distribution system consisting of refineries, pipelines, vessels, and terminals.
 Fuel in the supply tank of any engine, or in any tank car, railcar, trailer, truck, or other equipment suitable for ground transportation is not in the bulk transfer/terminal system.

 Diesel-water fuel emulsion.
 A diesel-water fuel emulsion means an emulsion at least 14 percent of which is water.
-The emulsion additive used to produce the fuel must be registered by a United States manufacturer with EPA under section 211 of the Clean Air Act (in effect on March 31, 2003).
+The emulsion additive used to produce the fuel must be registered by a United States manufacturer with EPA under section 211 of the Clean Air Act.

 Enterer.
 This is the importer of record (under customs law) for the taxable fuel.
 However, if the importer of record is acting as an agent, such as a customs broker, the person for whom the agent is acting is the enterer.
 If there is no importer of record, the owner at the time of entry into the United States is the enterer.